CapTomas/tic-tac-toe/README.md

 General information
 -------------------
-The goal of this homework is to implement the game of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe)
+The goal is to implement the game of [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe)
 The players will alternate turns, each playing one action command.
 See the "Running the application" section of this README to understand the desired behavior and the user interface.